grafika

 Tomáš Petrů: Rise of social vigilantism in Indonesia, Malaysia, and the Philippines in context of the dynamics of power and politics in Southeast Asia.

+Jarmila Ptáčková: Socialist new Countryside.
+Urbanisation policies and their impact on the enthic minorities in China.
 Rule and Authority on the Sino-Tibetan Frontier.
 Local Tibetan Rulers and Chinese-Administered Guards during the Ming and Qing Period.

 Daniel Sou: Function of administrative communication in early Chinese empire.

-Publications: Sou, D. S. Crossing Borders: Control of Geographical Mobility in Early China
+Publications: Sou, D. S. Crossing Borders: Control of Geographical Mobility in Early China.

 Clément Steuer: Hierarchization of political issues in context of the citizenship and civil state in Egypt.